-H. Storm Drain Marking Project
+G. Storm Drain Marking Project

 In cooperation with the Auburn University Sustainability Initiative, the City initiated a storm drain marking program in 2007.
 School children within the City of Auburn were asked to submit designs for the original markers that were to be placed in the Saugahatchee Creek, Town Creek and Moore's Mill Creek watersheds.
 A number of the students' designs were selected for use.
 In 2010, the City of Auburn solicited new marker designs from children in the local school system.
 Winners were selected in April 2010 and had the opportunity to meet Mayor Ham to showcase their artwork.
 The local newspaper also ran an article on the project in April 2010.
+The City initiated a new marker design competition with the local schools in late 2012 and winners will be announced in Spring 2013.
 In 2009, the City developed a storm drain marking kit program that allows citizens to pick up a bag of materials containing all of the items needed to mark storm drains in their neighborhoods.
-Once the drains are marked, the citizen returns any unused materials to the Water Resource Management Department as well as a map showing the storm drains that were marked.
-In 2011, markers were installed by a variety of local interest groups including the Auburn High School JROTC, Save Our Saugahatchee, the Auburn University Student Government Association, and a number of interested local citizens.
-In 2011, approximately 375 markers were installed.
-Since implementation of the program began approximately 1,120 markers have been installed, representing approximately 38 percent of all the documented storm drains in the City of Auburn.
+Once the drains are marked, the citizen returns any unused materials the Water to Resource Management Department as well as a map showing the storm drains that were marked.
+In 2012, markers were installed by a variety of local interest groups including the Auburn High School JROTC, Save Our Saugahatchee, the Auburn University Student Government Association, and a number of interested local citizens.
+In 2012, approximately 286 markers were installed.
+Since implementation of the program began approximately 1,406 markers have been installed, representing approximately 46 percent of all the documented storm drains in the City of Auburn.
+During 2012, the City also hosted its third Storm Drain Marker Design Competition.
+This competition invites all $3^{\rm rd} - 5^{\rm th}$ grade elementary students to compete in designing the City's next storm drain markers.
+Winning designs have been chosen and awards will be given to the winning designers in March 2013.
+Each student will receive their award (a copy of the storm drain marker they designed and a newspaper article published in the local paper) during a special presentation with the Mayor at City Hall.